Tammy Duckworth: Early life and education

-Duckworth attended Singapore American School, the International School Bangkok, and the Jakarta International School.
-The family moved to Honolulu, Hawaii, when Duckworth was 16, and she attended Honolulu's McKinley High School, where she participated in track and field and graduated in 1985.
+Duckworth attended schools outside the U.S. but based on a standard American curriculum: Singapore American School, the International School Bangkok, and the Jakarta International School.
+The family moved to Honolulu, Hawaii, when Duckworth was 16, and she attended Honolulu's President William McKinley High School, where she participated in track and field and graduated in 1985.
 Because of a difference in the grade levels between the school systems she attended, Duckworth skipped half of her ninth grade year and half of her tenth.
-She was a Girl Scout, and earned her First Class, now called the Gold Award.
+She was a Girl Scout, and earned her First Class (Gold Award).
 Her father was unemployed for a time, and the family relied on public assistance.
 She graduated from the University of Hawaii at Manoa in 1989 with a Bachelor of Arts in political science.
 In 1992, she received a Master of Arts in international affairs from George Washington University's Elliott School of International Affairs.

-She began a PhD program at Northern Illinois University, which was interrupted by her war service.
+After moving to Illinois, Duckworth began a Doctor of Philosophy program at Northern Illinois University, with interests in public health and the politics of southeast Asia, which was interrupted by her war service.
 She completed a PhD in human services at Capella University School of Public Service Leadership in March 2015.
-Her dissertion was titled Exploring Illinois physicians' experience using electronic medical records (EMR) via the UTAUT model.
-Julia Moore was her facutly mentor.
+Her dissertation was titled Exploring Illinois physicians' experience using electronic medical records (EMR) via the UTAUT model.